networknext/next/docs/source/upgraded_client_example.rst

 This activates the customer public key so it's used by the client.

-Network Next needs a customer public key on the client in order to monitor and potentially accelerate players.
-Without a customer public key specified on the client, Network Next will just send player traffic across the public internet.
+Network Next needs a customer public key to monitor and accelerate players.
+Without a customer public key, Network Next just sends player traffic across the public internet.

 Next, define a function to be called when packets are received: